minetest/minetest/doc/lua_api.md

     -- Only when `paramtype2` supports palettes.

     post_effect_color = "#00000000",
-    -- Screen tint if player is inside node, see "ColorSpec"
+    -- Screen tint if a player is inside this node, see `ColorSpec`.
+    -- Isn't applied by color multiplication, but by drawing a rectangle of this -- color over the entire screen.
+This means that a `post_effect_color` whose -- alpha is 0 has no effect.

+    post_effect_color_shaded = false,
+    -- Determines whether `post_effect_color` is affected by lighting.

     paramtype = "none",  -- See "Nodes"